padlesky/CMPUT404-assignment-web-client/README.md

 See requirements.org (plain-text) for a description of the project.

-Pair Programmed with Aaron Padlesky
+Pair Programmed with Pranjali Pokharel

 Talked with Ashley Fegan about broad assignment topics.